tehkillerbee/mopidy-tidal/README.rst

     quality = LOSSLESS

 Quality can be set to LOSSLESS, HIGH or LOW.
+Hi_RES(master) is currently not supported.
 Lossless quality (FLAC) requires Tidal HiFi Subscription.
 For High and Low quality be sure to have installed gstreamer bad-plugins, for eg::